bennyhuo/KotlinDeepCopy/ReadMe.md

 }
 ```

-# Known Issues

-1. Data classes with dependency should be place into the same package.
-2. Parameters in Data classes will be handled in the `deepCopy` method only if they are also data classes annotated with `@DeepCopy`.
-That means `Collections` like `ArrayList` will not be deep copied.

 # Change Log

+## v1.3.0 Apt

+* [Bug] Fixed: Data classes with their dependencies should be place into the same package.
+* [Feature] Collections/Maps are supported.

 ## v1.2.0 Apt